5 Ways to Choose a Quality Coconut Oil

 Do you do anything for Halloween?
 How do you keep it Paleo?

-16 Paleo Slow Cooker Tips & Tricks for your Crockpot
+16 Paleo Slow Cooker Tips for Crockpot Success

 If you’re short of time and aren't using a slow cooker – you need to get one!
 There’s nothing like coming home after a long day, to a freshly made, hot paleo dinner.

-16 Paleo Slow Cooker Tips & Tricks for your Crockpot
+16 Paleo Slow Cooker Tips and Tricks for Your Crockpot

 If you've not used a crock-pot before, here are my top tips: